-When he heard the Ship was for sale, Jono came up with a plan to realise this dream.
+When they heard the Ship was for sale, Jono and Rosie came up with a plan to realise this dream.
 It took over a year for his local backers (an artillery man and his sometimes-lawyer wife) to gather the necessary funds and sort all the boring legal bits.
 Finally, on 26 July 2019, Jono and Rosie stepped over the ancient threshold as Landlord and Landlady, their young son Wilf in tow.
-Number two, Winnie, arrived in September to complete the team.
-A genuine local enterprise with a family at its heart.
+Number two, Winnie, arrived in October 2019 to complete the team.
+The most recent addition is Wilbur, a black and white kitten who is full of mischief.
+A genuine local enterprise with a young family at its heart.

-We are open all day, every day.
+We are open all day, Wednesday – Sunday and Bank Holiday Mondays.
+We are also open on Tuesdays from 4-9pm for drinks only (except when there’s been a bank holiday Monday when we close on Tuesdays).
 In winter, you can huddle by the open log fire.
 In summer, you can catch the evening sun’s balmy rays that heat up the picnic tables at the front of the pub.
 Or hide away in our enclosed beer garden where the only sounds are birdsong and the hourly peals from St Mary’s church bells next door.
 Dogs and muddy boots are welcome inside and outside.

 You can barely throw a stone in Wiltshire without hitting one of the incredible breweries we are lucky to have in the area.
 We serve an ever-changing selection of local real ales from breweries such as Stonehenge Ales, Ramsbury, Plain Ales and Three Castles.